Tinkerforge/doc/source/Hardware/Bricklets/Piezo_Buzzer.rst

 Test your Piezo Buzzer Bricklet
 -------------------------------

+To test your Piezo Buzzer Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (see :ref:`here <tools_installation_brickdv>` for an installation tutorial).
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
+The latter is only for testing purposes.

 For a simple test connect your Piezo Buzzer Bricklet to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).